CMC — Critical Metals and Circularity

 stand alone.

 CMC sits inside a living ecosystem.
-Sister entities carry the capital, the platform, the people, the community and the story — so the Collective can stay focused on its members and their clusters.
+Sister entities carry the capital, the platform, the people, the collective and the story — so the Collective can stay focused on its members and their clusters.

 IV